ilios/iliosproject.org/contact-us.md

 ---
 For more information on Ilios please contact:

-The Ilios Project
+***The Ilios Project***  <br>
-UCSF School of Medicine & Library
+UCSF School of Medicine & Library  <br>
-University of California, San Francisco
-Box 0840
+530 Parnassus Box 0840 <br>
 San Francisco, CA 94143

 [info@iliosproject.org](mailto:info@iliosproject.org)

-Or if you wish, you may call the UCSF School of Medicine Office of Technology Enhanced Learning at: (415) 502-2800.
+Or if you wish, you may call the UCSF School of Medicine Office of Technology Enhanced Education at: (415) 502-2800.

-If you would like to be added to the Ilios monthly status updates and release notice distribution list, please [subscribe here](http://iliosproject.org/DadaMail/dada/mail.cgi/).
+If you would like to be added to the Ilios monthly status updates and release notice distribution list, please subscribe using the form below.

-If you are a current institutional Ilios user, and require assistance or advice regarding your installation, please email us at [support@iliosproject.org](mailto:support@iliosproject.org?subject=Support Request).
+If you are a current institutional Ilios user, and require assistance or advice regarding your installation, please email us at [support@iliosproject.org](mailto:support@iliosproject.org?subject=SupportRequest).

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-081711.css" rel="stylesheet" type="text/css">